ibrahimr-10/notable-projects/README.md

-The files above show the python projects that I have done.
-These are related to AI and machine learning as this was part of my coursework for the final year of my university course.
+The files above show some of the projects that I have worked on.
+Some of these have been university projects.